Egocentric-Interaction-Research-Group/Training-Environment-Carcassonne/Docs/ai_agent.md

 This document is useful if you are looking into changing or expanding the functionality of the AI agent, or training new versions of the agent.

 ## ML-Agents
 The AI agent is based on ML-agents, which is a built in unity tool for AI.
 It uses reinforcement learning, meaning it recieves inputs and provides outputs initally at random.
-Through code segments that reward or punish the agent, by increasing or decreasing its reward attribute, it learns what behaviour is wanted.
+Through code segments that reward or punish the agent, by increasing or decreasing its reward attribute, it learns what behaviour is wanted for a given situation.
+Situations are recognized through the observation of various variables that impact the game state.
 It is possible to continue to train an already trained AI, which can be useful if additional features are added, or if some of the current bugs are fixed.

 ## Components